shylane/ERAv2/s10_custom_resnet_cifar10/README.md

 ## Usage

 1. Clone this repository.
-2. Install required libraries: `pip install torch torchvision matplotlib tqdm pytorch-lr-finder`
+2. Install required libraries: `pip install torch torchvision torchsummary matplotlib tqdm torch-lr-finder`
 3. Open the Jupyter Notebook `S11.ipynb` and follow the instructions within the notebook to train and test the CNN, and see the summary.

 ## Key Features